Quantum Turing Machines Computations and Measurements: A comparison with Bernstein and Vazirani's QTMs: part 2

 In Figure~\ref{fig:RTMBeV}, we give the transition graph of a \BeV-QTM corresponding to a reversible TM: any reversible TM $M$ can be transformed into a \BeV-QTM by assuming that the weight of any transition of $M$ is $1$, and by adding a back-transition from the final state to the initial state.

 In the example in Figure~\ref{fig:RTMBeV}, $q_0$ is the initial state and $q_f$ is the final one, and they are connected by an arrow $(a\mapsto a, R,1)$ from $q_f$ to $q_0$, where $a\in\{\Box,1\}$.
-When started on an initial tape containing $\nstring{n+1}$, the machine $M$ erases two symbols $1$ from the tape, leaving then $n$ symbols $1$ on it (we recall that $\nstring{n}$ is a sequence of $n+1$ symbols $1$); while for $n=0$, the machine $M$ loops indefinitely on the middle state $q$, after erasing the unique symbol $1$ on the tape.
-Summing up, $M$ computes the predecessor $n-1$ (with probability $1$), for $n>0$, while it diverges (with probability $1$) for $n=0$.
-But, if we feed $M$ with a non classical input as $\ket{\psi} = \frac{1}{\sqrt{2}}\ket{\nstring{0}}+ \frac{1}{\sqrt{2}}\ket{\nstring{2}}$, then $M$ fails to give an answer according to \BeV's framework, since it reaches a q-configuration in which final and non-final base configurations superpose.
+When started on an initial tape containing $\nstring{n+1}$ (that is, $n+2$ symbols $1$, see Section~\ref{sec:qtm}), the machine $M$ erases two $1$s from the tape.
+When the initial tape contains instead $\nstring{0}$, $M$ loops indefinitely on the middle state $q$, after erasing the unique symbol $1$ on the tape.
+Summing up (remembering that for the computed output we just count the number of $1$s on the tape, see Definition~\ref{def:prob-comf}), $M$ computes the predecessor $n-1$ (with probability $1$), when feeded with a representation of $n>0$, while it diverges (with probability $1$) for $n=0$.